Health Services

 • Procedure for Return to School after Illness: A physician’s note is required if a student is absent for four or more consecutive school days (including I-Days).
 When students return, they should have recovered sufficiently to be able to carry out all activities of daily living and attend all classes.
 Upon return, please have your student check in with the health office before attending their first class of the day.

-• Students must be fever-free for at least 24 hours without fever-reducing medications and their symptoms must be improving.
+• Students must be fever-free for at least 24 hours without fever-reducing medications, and their symptoms must be improving.
 Upon returning to campus, students must be well enough to sit through all classes.
 For Respiratory illnesses, we ask that the student wear a mask in common spaces for 5 days after their return to campus, and distance themselves from others when possible.

 • Seizure First Aid: What to do in case of a seizure or convulsions.